thebitmechanic/DbVis-CockroachDB/README.md

 Features
 ============
-The profile currently only supports read only features.
-There are no actions in the profile yet.
+The profile currently only supports mostly read only features.

 - Database listing.
 - Each database lists it's virtual schemas and their underlying system views.
 - Sequence listing.
 View information about the sequence and see its source.
+- Sequence actions.
+Create, alter, drop, and rename sequences.
 - Table listing.
 View columns, indexes, data, and source.
 - View listing.
 View data and source.